 The latter was discussed within the XBRL International Working Group but was pushed out of scope for the first version of the Extensible Enumerations specification, largely because there wasn't any good and clean way to implement it.
 The ideal solution would be an xsd:list of xsd:QNames, but unfortunately, the XBRL 2.1 specification disallows the necessary type derivation.
-Otherwise types are no longer native xsd:QNames, meaning that use of invalid prefixes wouldn't get caught by the XML Schema validation and implementations are forced to decode the prefixes themselves which is not trivial.
+Otherwise types are no longer native xsd:QNames, meaning that use of invalid prefixes wouldn't get caught by the XML Schema validation and implementations are forced to decode the prefixes themselves which is not trivial32.
 However, during meetings in June 2016 in Frankfurt am Main, the XBRL International Working Group decided to draft the specification including the new data type enum:enumerationsItemType (applying also @domain, @linkrole and @headUsable attributes) but do the same checks as xsd:list of xsd:QNames for validation.
-The Extensible Enumerations 1.1 specification is in the Candiate Recommendation status as
+The Extensible Enumerations 2.0 specification was released as Recommendation on February

-&lt;sup>27 This provides also a mechanism to identify invalid combinations (e.g. if "2,3" is not allowed to be reported, it is excluded from the list of allowed combinations).
+29 This also provides a mechanism to identify invalid combinations (e.g. if "2,3" is not allowed to be reported, it is excluded from the list of allowed combinations).

-&lt;sup>28 An attribute on such metric declaration could flag it as potentially multiple occurrence facts.
+30 An attribute on such metric declaration could flag it as potentially multiple occurrence facts.

-&lt;sup>29 Duplicated facts are however discouraged in the filing rules and an exception for this rule would have to be defined for specific enumerated metrics.
+31 Duplicated facts are however discouraged in the filing rules and an exception for this rule would have to be defined for specific enumerated metrics.

-Full discussion on this thread can be found here: http://lists.xbrl.org/mailman/private/int-spec/2014-March/004741.html of June 30, 2017 and the XBRL International Working Groups is considering version 2.0.
-For a specification to be applied in the Solvecy II XBRL taxonomy it is preferred that they are in the Recommendation status.
+Full discussion on this thread can be found here: http://lists.xbrl.org/mailman/private/int-spec/2014-March/004741.html